 Instructions

-In a medium pan, add the sliced peaches, brown sugar, cinnamon, ginger, vanilla, honey liquor, and lemon juice.
+- In your 10-inch cast iron skillet, add the sliced peaches, brown sugar, cinnamon, ginger, vanilla, brandy, and lemon juice.
 Heat the pan over medium-low heat.
-Stir and heat the peaches until they start to release liquid and soften, about 5 minutes.
+Stir and heat the peaches until they start to release liquid and soften for about 5 minutes.

-Serve your cobbler warm, with vanilla ice cream or freshly whipped cream.
+- Serve your peach cobbler warm, with vanilla ice cream or freshly whipped cream.

 - Prep Time: 20